SteeltoeOSS/Documentation/docs/connectors/cosmosdb.md

 The samples and most templates are already set up to read from `appsettings.json`.

->NOTE: If a `ConnectionString` is provided and `VCAP_SERVICES` are not detected (a typical scenario for local application development), the `ConnectionString` is used exactly as provided.
+>If a `ConnectionString` is provided and `VCAP_SERVICES` are not detected (a typical scenario for local application development), the `ConnectionString` is used exactly as provided.

 ### Cloud Foundry